Compliance

 Right to refuse or withdraw consent

 Your participation in telehealth is voluntary.
 You may withhold or withdraw consent at any time, without affecting your right to future care or treatment.
-If you withdraw consent during an active program, the clinician will work with you on next steps, which may include referral to in-person care.
+If you withdraw consent during an active program, the physician will work with you on next steps, which may include referral to in-person care.

 Acknowledgment

-By proceeding through intake, scheduling a visit, or completing checkout for a regulated program, you acknowledge that you have read this Telehealth Informed Consent, understand the risks and limitations described above, and agree that the clinician may evaluate, diagnose, and treat you using telehealth as described.
+By proceeding through intake, scheduling a visit, or completing checkout for a regulated program, you acknowledge that you have read this Telehealth Informed Consent, understand the risks and limitations described above, and agree that the physician may evaluate, diagnose, and treat you using telehealth as described.

 Contact us